BabarB/Final-project/README.md

 ## Design
 I created a basic wireframe, only for desktops.
+This served to give me a basic idea, leaving some room for modifications later.

 img

-As a result of my learning process, I deviated from this wireframe at times.
+There have been some deviations from this wireframe due to:

+* The learning process: I learnt about features along the way that I was not aware of at the time of creating the wireframe.
+E.g There are a lot more div wrappers than originally planned.

-Other times I came across features that  some features that worked better than initially planned from a user experience point of view.
+* some features worked better than initially planned from a user experience point of view.
 An example is the meditation texts and downloadable PDFs on the meditate page.